intelligence38000/android-docs/src/pages/plugins/overview/china.md

 2. Open up your application's `build.gradle` file.
 3. Make sure that your project's `minSdkVersion` is API 14 or higher.
 4. Add the plugin's dependency to your application's `build.gradle` file.
 5. Add the dependency for the Mapbox Maps SDK, to your application's `build.gradle` file.
-[More info about installing the Maps SDK](/android/maps/overview).
+[More information about installing the Maps SDK](/android/maps/overview).
 5. Click the **Sync Project with Gradle Files** near the toolbar in Studio.

 ```groovy